KyleAcheson/ElectronicSurfaces/README.md

 You should have extensively tested the levels of theory you wish to use for fitting surfaces prior to running.

-### FEATURES:
+### Features:

-Single point energies - CASSCF, CASPT2, MRCI
+Single point energies - CASSCF, CASPT2, MRCI.

-NACMEs (by finite differences) - CASSCF/ MRCI
+NACMEs (by finite differences) - CASSCF/ MRCI.

-Gradients - CASSCF (Analytical), MRCI (Numerical)
+Gradients - CASSCF (Analytical).
+Note analytical gradients require the use of spin-adapted CSFs and thus for gradients state-averaing is split over each spin multiplicity.

+Numerical MRCI gradients to be added in if required.

-Spin-orbit Couplings - CASSCF/ MRCI
+Spin-orbit Couplings - CASSCF/ MRCI.

 CASPT2 couplings and gradients can be calculated by a transformation of CASSCF level NACMEs/ Gradients using the PT2 mixing matrix.